siraben/website/_posts/2022-03-22-tree-sitter-linter.md

 especially for a non-critical program such as a linter.

 ## Tree-sitter queries
-Tree-sitter has a builtin [query language](https://tree-sitter.github.io/tree-sitter/using-parsers#pattern-matching-with-queries) that lets you write queries to match parts of the AST of interest.
+Tree-sitter has a built-in [query language](https://tree-sitter.github.io/tree-sitter/using-parsers#pattern-matching-with-queries) that lets you write queries to match parts of the AST of interest.
 Think of it as pattern matching, but you don't need to handle every